HARROW & DISTRICT BOWLING ASSOCIATION

 10) Each match shall consist of a maximum of 18 ends for each triple; fewer ends may be played providing the respective Captains agree before the commencement of the match.
 In the event of a match being abandoned before its full conclusion the result will stand providing an aggregate of 18 ends have been played across the 2 triples.
 If 18 ends have not been played then the match should be replayed on a mutually convenient date.
 If this fails then the match shall be declared void.

-11) The dress for these matches shall be grey trousers and either white shirts or shirts of a colour and design appropriately approved by the MCBA.
+13) The dress for these matches shall be grey trousers and either white shirts or shirts of a colour and design appropriately approved by the MBA.
 All members of the playing side must be wearing the same colour shirt.

-15) It is preferred that the Match result form be sent by e mail scan or jpeg image to the League Secretary within 24 hours.
-If this facility is not possible the result must be phoned through by 2200hrs on the evening of the game and the signed form forwarded to the League Secretary the following day.
+17) It is preferred that the Match result form be sent by e mail scan or jpeg image to the League Secretary within 24 hours.
+If this facility is not possible the result must be forwarded to the League Secretary the following day.

 18) The winner of the League will be the club with the highest number of points.
 In the event of two or more clubs having the same number of points, the higher positive shot difference will decide the winner.
 Should this not produce a winner, then the club winning the higher number of matches will be the winner.
 If all these methods fail to produce a winner then the trophy will be shared.